mlspec/MLSpec/model_packaging/model_packagin.md

  domain: (Optional) Domain metadata for this model.
  website:  (Optional) Links that explain this model in more details
 ```
-## Data Required for Model Training
+## Information Required for Model Training

 ```
  train: (optional)